 - Ask for the HIPAA forms at every health care provider’s office that you visit and fill them out in accordance with your wishes.
 This approach is effective because each health care provider has their own process and their own forms.
 If information is needed quickly, it is easiest for the staff of the medical office to find and relate to the forms familiar to them.

 - Sign a general HIPAA release form that identifies the people with which you want their health care providers to share information, and give it to your advocates so they can present it to any healthcare provider.
 This is handy in cases like emergency room visits when encountering new health care providers.
-Your elder law attorney can create a document, or you can download this form from The American Bar Association.
+Your elder law attorney can create a document, or you can download a form from The American Bar Association in the file section below.

 How Care is There Geriatric Care Management Can Help